datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter2.md

 Have it use sql_4tuples as a subquery.
 Call the result df_a.
 It must have five columns named `w1`, `w2`, `w3`, `w4`, and `count`. (`w1`, `w2`, `w3`, `w4`) corresponds to a 4-tuple, and `count` indicates how many times it occurred in the dataset.

 `@hint`
-You can peek at the answer by running the following in the shell: df_answer.show()
+You can peek at the answer by running the following command in the shell: df_answer.show()

 `@pre_exercise_code`
 ```{python}